 Managed backend for product teams

-The log is the database.
+The log is your database.

 Free tier available.
 No credit card required.

-producer → log → projection
+producer → log → view

 # A producer appends an event